 Executive Order 12464 signed by President Ronald Reagan in February 1984, authorized the award of the Purple Heart as a result of terrorist attacks or while serving as part of a peacekeeping force subsequent to March 28, 1973.
 The 1998 National Defense Authorization Act removed civilians from the list of personnel eligible for the medal.

 The Purple Heart is ranked immediately behind the bronze star and ahead of the Defense Meritorious Service Medal in order of precedence.

-Possession of the Purple Heart medal does not by itself qualify veterans for Department of Veterans Affairs (VA) disability compensation.
+Possession of the Purple Heart medal does not by itself qualify veterans for the Department of Veterans Affairs (VA) disability compensation.
 However, since November 1999, Purple Heart recipients have been placed in VA’s enrollment priority group 3, unless eligible for the higher priority groups (1 and 2) based on service-connected disabilities.
 Recipients are also exempt from co-payments for VA hospital care and medical outpatient care, but not from pharmacy co-payments for medications prescribed for non-service connected conditions.
 (Celebrating America’s Freedoms, U.S. Department of Veterans Affairs). www.va.gov/opa/publications/celebrate/purple-heart.pdf

 PRAYER FOR VETERANS DAY

 Lord, you moved upon men to establish this great nation.
 You stirred men to hope and to dream for a land of freedom.
 We praise you for this great nation.

 Lord, you have inspired many of our best and brightest to volunteer to proudly stand and defend our beloved country.
 You have given us brave and loyal men and women who have steadfastly served in their chosen branch of our military.